mveeneman/atari-pong/Readme.md

 ![Atari Pong](https://i.ytimg.com/vi/moqeZusEMcA/hqdefault.jpg)

+### Update

+This repo is a fork that runs with Python 3.5.2

 ### Introduction

 The code in this repository will let you train a Neural Network to play Pong solely based on the input frames of the game and the results of each round.